versionpress/versionpress/plugins/versionpress/src/Database/schema-readme.md

 ## Ignoring entities columns

-It is possible to ignore some entity columns (don'ts save them into INI files) and have their values computed if necessary.
-You can just write column name or combination of column name and function which should be called for computing column value when it is restored.
-Instance of `VersionPress\Database\Database` is passed as argument to a function call.
+It is possible to ignore some entity columns (don't save them into INI files) and have their values computed if necessary.
+You can just write column name or combination of column name and function which should be called.
+Function is used for computing column value during synchronization process.
+Instance of `VersionPress\Database\Database` is passed as an argument to a function call.

     ignored-columns:
         - comment_count: '@\VersionPress\Synchronizers\PostsSynchronizer::fixCommentCounts'